Tumah and taharah: Moral impurity

 In a number of cases, no specific sin is mentioned; overall sinful behavior has led to impurity.

-In Ezra–Nehemiah

 Christine Hayes argues that moral impurity is the reason for the gentile expulsion and alienation that occurs in Ezra–Nehemiah.
 However, S.M.
-Olyan argues that Ezra and Nehemiah's attempt of the restoration of Israel to its original state was expressed through the expulsion and alienation of foreign peoples that was caused by both ritual and moral impurities.
-The Judean people believed that Israel and the priestly bloodline of Israel in itself was pure, being the chosen nation of their God.
-Furthermore, when the men of Israel committed to relations with Gentile people the acts took away from their purity.
-Olyan argues that there were different actions that were categorized by the Judean people as ritual impurity and moral impurity.
-Moral impurity can simply be removed, as in physical removal or separation between groups; thus expulsion of the Gentiles from the Judean environment was enough to re-purify the environment.
-However, ritual impurity is much more serious.
-Olyan argues that ritual impurity is deeply embedded into covenants, thus a religious ritual must be performed to rid the impurity from the people group.
+Olyan argues that this expulsion was inspired by earlier biblical traditions regarding both ritual and moral impurity.

 In rabbinic literature

-The Mishnah devotes one of its six sub-divisions, named Tohorot ("purities"), to the laws of ritual impurity.

-Neither the Babylonian nor the Jerusalem Talmud contains systematic commentaries to the tractates of Tohorot (except for Niddah which is an integral part of Babylonian and Jerusalem Talmud as well), as these laws had little practical relevance after the destruction of the Temple.
+The Mishnah devotes one of its six subdivisions, named Tohorot ("purities"), to the laws of ritual impurity.
+Neither the Babylonian nor the Jerusalem Talmud contains systematic commentaries to the tractates of Tohorot (except for niddah which is an integral part of Babylonian and Jerusalem Talmud as well), as these laws had little practical relevance after the destruction of the Temple.
 However, the laws are discussed many times in other tractates, and in later rabbinic literature.

 Maimonides clarifies that, in addition to all of Israel, the priests are expected to be knowledgeable and fluent in the general and specifics of ṭumah and ṭaharah law.
 Given his role of Temple service and year round consumption of terumah, each priest was required to be in a ṭahor state.

 Mandatory or optional

-The mainstream view among rishonim and non-Kabbalistic authorities is that one is permitted to become tamei (except on those occasions when one must visit the Temple, or touch holy objects), and thus there is no obligation to attempt to remain tahor.
+The mainstream view among rishonim (leading 11th-15th-century legal authorities) and non-Kabbalistic authorities is that one is permitted to become tamei (except on those occasions when one must visit the Temple, or touch holy objects), and thus there is no obligation to attempt to remain tahor.
 As an example, it is not only permitted but a mitzvah to tend to a dead person, even though this causes impurity.
 However, some rabbis have advocated keeping some of the laws of purity even in the absence of the temple in Jerusalem and even in the diaspora.